guyyagil/rustyShare/README.md

 1. **Add files:**

-   * Place your files in the `media/` directory or upload them via the web interface
+   * Place your files in the media directory or upload them via the web interface
    * Files are automatically detected and available in the web interface

 2. **Real-time Updates:**